Help & Documentation

 Required IAM Permissions

-You'll need IAM roles with permissions for:
+You'll need two IAM roles:

-- CloudFront to write to Kinesis
+- CloudFront β Kinesis: Allows CloudFront to write to your Kinesis Data Stream (

-- Firehose to read from Kinesis and deliver to HTTP endpoint
+kinesis:GetRecords,kinesis:GetShardIterator,kinesis:DescribeStream) and deliver to the HTTP endpoint

 Cloudflare Integration